On Extended Thermodynamics: From Classical to the Relativistic Regime: Extended Irreversible Thermodynamics

-Multiplying this equation by $\rho$ and employing (\ref{EvIN}-\ref{ESD}) we find\footnote{It is important to stress that equation (\ref{EIT_Gibbs2}) coupled to (\ref{EvIN}-\ref{ESD}) imply that a term $\frac{\pi-P}{\Theta}\nabla_au^a$ ought to included in the right hand side (\ref{EIT_bl2}) and here we see the first conceptual problems of the (EIT) to present themselves.
+Multiplying this equation by $\rho$ and using (\ref{EvIN}-\ref{ESD}), one finds\footnote{Notice that equation (\ref{EIT_Gibbs2}) in combination to (\ref{EvIN}-\ref{ESD}) imply that a term $\frac{\pi-P}{\Theta}\nabla_au^a$ ought to be included in the right hand side of (\ref{EIT_bl2}) and here we see the first conceptual problems of the (EIT) to present themselves.
 It is assumed here that the thermodynamical pressure $P$ and the non-equilibrium thermodynamical pressure $\pi$ are related and in fact that they are equal.
-For states near to local equilibrium that may be the case but for states away from equilibrium it far from clear whether this is the case.}
+For states near to local equilibrium that may be the case but for states away from equilibrium it is far from clear whether this is the case.}